 Our impartial ADVIZA (careers) adviser, regularly visits the school to conduct individual careers interviews with Y10-13 students and is available at the Y9 Parents Evening and the Y12 UCAS day.
 All Year 11 students have an individual interview with a member of the Leadership Team to discuss their post 16 choices.
 The school continues to measure and assess the impact of the careers programme on students through the Gatsby Benchmarks and Compass Tracker tool.
 It is also working towards developing a questionnaire/survey on student career experiences.

-Our named Careers Leader is Emma Pritchard, she has strategic lead and is ably supported operationally by Susan Edwards.
+Jo Holdsworth, Assistant Headteacher (Curriculum and Pedagogy) is the strategic lead for Careers.
+Susan Edwards is the Careers Leader.
 You can contact them via email firstname.lastname@example.org or via the main school switchboard 01494 673043

 Online careers support

-To support students along the way we subscribe to a useful website which students would find helpful to explore: www.eclips-online.co.uk (Password can be found on the careers section of the school vle).
+To support students along the way we subscribe to a useful website which students would find helpful to explore: eclips-online.co.uk (Password can be found on the careers section of the school VLE).

 There are many useful websites on careers, which allow access to search for opportunities, explore careers and apprenticeship opportunities and gain experience within local businesses.
 Some examples are given below: